vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/real-time-streaming-with-picamera2-raspberry-pi.md

 - Raspberry pi generates `sdp` answer for the client and attaches media handler to stream frames on demand
 - Finally, web server returns the answer to the client and the client can initiate the communication from the browser using `video` element.

-## WebRTC under the hood
+## How WebRTC Works (A Quick Theory Primer)

-Feel free to skip this section if you want hands-on working example of WebRTC.
-If you are curious to understand how WebRTC works and delivers your media, then this section is a little overview.
+Feel free to skip this section if you just want the working code.
+But if you're curious how WebRTC actually pulls off low-latency magic, here’s a quick overview.
 We build-up on [the excellent explanation about WebRTC by Metered](https://www.metered.ca/tools/openrelay/).

-Essentially WebRTC is based on Peer to Peer connection between devices, and a UDP transport protocol.
-The combination of both is what allows the WebRTC to be so fast and have so little latency.
-WebRTC is a protocol for establishing peer to peer communication between two machines.
-But establishing communication between two machines on the network is not that simple, so there are some caveats that are important to understand before implementing WebRTC.
-There are two main problems when establishing P2P connection:

- - Discovering peers IP addresses
- - Bypassing corporate or home router firewalls
+WebRTC (Web Real-Time Communication) enables direct peer-to-peer communication between two devices, usually over UDP — a transport protocol known for its speed.
+The beauty of WebRTC lies in its ability to bypass traditional server relays and establish direct connections, significantly reducing latency.

+However, direct connections aren't always easy.
+Devices don’t usually know their own public IPs, and firewalls or NAT (Network Address Translation) often block inbound connections.
+WebRTC tackles these issues using a few smart components:

+ - Discovering Peer IPs: The Role of STUN Servers
+ - Bypassing Firewalls: The Role of TURN Servers

-### Discovering peers IP addresses - STUN Servers
+### Discovering Peer IPs: The Role of STUN Servers

-So you have two devices that want to start sending messages over the internet to each other, without intermediary service so how can we make them do that?
-First thing, each device needs to know who they want to talk to, and in the internet, the devices are identified by their IP addresses.
-But here is the catch, most of the devices do not know their IP addresses, because of the [IP depletion problem](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).
-There are so many devices in the world, that it is not possible to give IP address to each of them.
-So each device actually have a private IP address, which is assigned to it by the router.
-The router itself is the one that has a public IP address.

-If you have read about WebRTC, then you probably heard about STUN server.
-STUN server is what allows the devices to discover their public IP address.
-The assumption is that devices know the IP address of a STUN server, which is public, and they can ask it for the IP address of themselves.
-That is what devices do in WebRTC.
-So a device `A` can ask STUN server what is its IP address, and then send it to the device `B`.
-Device `B` does the same, and so they can now establish a direct peer to peer connection.
-Or can't they?
+Most devices are hidden behind routers and don’t know their public IP address.
+That’s where STUN (Session Traversal Utilities for NAT) servers come in.
+STUN allows each device to discover its public-facing IP by pinging a known server on the internet and asking, “Hey, what’s my IP?”

+Once both peers have this info, they can try to connect directly — but this only works if their firewalls and NAT configurations allow it.
+Which brings us to...

 ### Bypassing corporate or home router firewalls - TURN Servers

-The above works fine when the devices are within the same network, but if they are not, then the router firewall will probably block the peer to peer connection because most of the routers don't just allow random device to talk to some of the devices in the private network for security reasons.
-There is a workaround though, which is well used in WebRTC.
-A router usually allows for the data to flow from the device `A` on the internet to the device `B` in the private network if the device `B` had initiated connection with the `A`.
-This is called [Symetric NAT](https://www.checkmynat.com/posts/understanding--symmetric-nat-limitations/).

-So if two devices are on the different networks, they can start talking to each other using the TURN servers which are the relay servers.
-In this case, the connection is no longer peer to peer as the data has to pass through a centralized TURN server.
-This means, that if you want your data transmissions to work reliably in WebRTC, then you need both STUN and a TURN server.
+In many networks (especially corporate or home setups), firewalls prevent unsolicited traffic from reaching internal devices.
+Even if both peers know each other’s IP addresses, the connection might still get blocked.

+Enter TURN (Traversal Using Relays around NAT) servers.
+TURN acts as a fallback: when direct peer-to-peer connections fail, all data is relayed through a centralized server.
+This isn't as fast as a direct connection, but it ensures reliability when NAT traversal fails.

+TL;DR: STUN helps discover your public IP.
+TURN relays your traffic when direct connection isn’t possible.
+WebRTC uses both as connection “candidates” and negotiates the best option through a process called ICE (Interactive Connectivity Establishment).

+### Exchanging SDP: How WebRTC Peers Communicate

+Before any data flows, peers must agree on how they’ll communicate — what codecs to use, what candidates they support, etc. This is done using SDP (Session Description Protocol) messages.

+Your browser (the client) generates an SDP offer, which is sent to the Raspberry Pi (the peer).
+The Pi responds with an answer, completing the negotiation.
+Once that handshake is complete, media streaming begins — efficiently and (if all goes well) peer-to-peer.

+For a deep dive, I recommend [Metered’s WebRTC guide](https://www.metered.ca/tools/openrelay/), which I’ve heavily leaned on throughout this project.

 ### Exchanging WebRTC sdp between client browser and raspberry pi

 For simplicity, I will omit the messages and API exchange between HTTP and MQTT.
-If you are interested in details on how to do it, you can read about it here [Live Camera Streaming from Raspberry Pi with Camera Module and Picamera2 - the easy way](https://www.viktorvasylkovskyi.com/posts/raspberry-pi-live-camera-streaming).
+If you are interested in details on how to do it, you can read about it here [ive Streaming - Raspberry pi streaming with Picamera2](https://www.viktorvasylkovskyi.com/posts/live-streaming-with-picamera2-raspberry-pi).

 ## Preparing Raspberry pi with camera streaming